danfuzz/samizdat/doc/library-guide/String.md

 #### `.cat(more*) -> string`

-Returns a string consisting of the concatenation of the contents of all the arguments, in argument order.
+Returns a string consisting of the concatenation of the contents of `ths` and all the arguments, in argument order.
 Arguments are allowed to be either strings or symbols.

 **Syntax Note:** Used in the translation of interpolated string forms.